impravin22/Named_Entity_Stuff/README.md

 (I tried to run this on CoLab but could not run it as the GPU resources are limited, I tried using FP16 precision as well.
 But it was training for more than 8 hours, So I could not save the model.)

-⟶ The above code helps to solve the catastrophic forgetting problem during continuous pre-training for domain-specific knowledge.
-If you observe the code, it is intended to pre-train on the news dataset, and emotion dataset, which are of two different domains.
+⟶ The above code helps to solve the catastrophic forgetting problem during **continuous pre-training for domain-specific knowledge.** If you observe the code, it is intended to pre-train on the news dataset, and emotion dataset, which are of two different domains.

+### Key Functions and Methods

+- `BertTokenizer` and `BertForSequenceClassification`: These are classes from the Transformers library.
+The tokenizer is used to convert text into a format that the BERT model can understand (tokenization), and `BertForSequenceClassification` is a BERT model adapted for text classification tasks.
+- `load_dataset`: A function from the `datasets` library (also by Hugging Face) used to load and preprocess datasets.
+- `DataLoader` and `Dataset`: PyTorch classes for handling batches of data, making it easier to iterate over data during training.
+- `torch.optim.Adam`: An optimizer from PyTorch, used for updating model parameters based on gradients.
+- `torch.cuda.amp`: Automatic Mixed Precision (AMP) package from PyTorch, used for faster training with reduced precision arithmetic.

+### Custom Classes and Functions

+- `BertForSequenceClassificationEWC`: A custom class inheriting from `BertForSequenceClassification`, extended to include EWC support by adding methods to compute the EWC loss and update the Fisher Information Matrix and optimal parameters.
+- `HF_Dataset`: A custom PyTorch `Dataset` class to handle data from the Hugging Face `datasets` library.
+- `update_ewc_params`: A function to update the Fisher Information Matrix and optimal parameters after training on a task.
+- `custom_train`: A custom training loop that includes the computation of the EWC loss along with the standard loss.

 ## **Some other potential solutions**

 Did not get the time to implement these.
-I just did a fair bit of research on the other solutions.
+But these could be considered as well.

 ### Progressive Neural Networks (PNNs)